Editor's Note: This article has been updated to clarify the source of quoted comments and correct details about police testimony during the hearing.

 Opposition and policing

 Not everyone on the public safety side is sold.
-Police union leaders and some officials pressed for clarity during the hearing.
-Portland Police Association president Aaron Schmautz told lawmakers he needed more time with the ordinance language because he did not understand “what it does or why.”
+Police union leaders and some officials have pressed for clarity around the proposal.
+Portland Police Association president Aaron Schmautz previously told Willamette Week he needed more time with the ordinance language because he did not understand “what it does or why.”

 Federal limits and legal questions